DJI 0902 1.137.1

 By converting fossil fuel-dependent systems to 24/7 renewable geothermal heating, growers can lower operational costs, reduce emissions, and enhance food and energy resilience.

-Our researchers are aiming to help the growers make the switch by translating complex geothermal subsurface data into a user-friendly web-based tool tailored for the industry.
+Our research aims to help the growers make informed decisions by translating complex geothermal subsurface data into a user-friendly web-based tool tailored for the industry.

 New web tool for growers...

-This project aims to create a prototype for an online mapping and information tool that draws together existing data and knowledge about low temperature geothermal resource availability in the greater Auckland, Northern Waikato, and Bay of Plenty regions, and how to use it for temperature control of covered crop operations.
+This project has developed a prototype for an online mapping and information tool that draws together existing data and knowledge about low temperature geothermal resource availability, and combined that data with a calculator to demonstrate how different subsurface conditions can be used for temperature control of covered crop operations.

 Why geothermal heat?